JacobJ215/Airline-Sentiment-Analysis/README.md

 - "united brother luggage lost copa airline flight 635 competing sunday 2015 panamerican cross country cup please help"
 - "usairways work hard making sure thing flow smoothly keeping positive"

+## Conclusion

+In this sentiment analysis project, we set out to classify tweets related to US airlines as either positive or negative.
+Two approaches were explored: a classical machine learning approach using Random Forest and XGBoost, and a deep learning approach employing LSTM.

+After extensive preprocessing and exploratory data analysis, both models were trained and evaluated.
+The classical machine learning models achieved impressive results with an accuracy of 90.50%.
+The XGBoost model was further fine-tuned through hyperparameter tuning, leading to a marginal improvement in accuracy.

+The deep learning LSTM model, on the other hand, demonstrated its potential, achieving an AUC score of 0.9462, surpassing the optimized XGBoost's AUC of 0.9404.
+Despite the slight decrease in accuracy compared to the classical ML models, the LSTM's superior AUC score indicates its strength in distinguishing between positive and negative sentiments.

+The choice of AUC as the final metric was deliberate.
+It is particularly useful in cases where class imbalance is present, as in our dataset where negative sentiments were more prevalent.
+AUC provides a more comprehensive evaluation of the model's performance across different thresholds, making it a reliable metric for imbalanced datasets.

+Taking all factors into consideration, the LSTM model is ultimately chosen for its superior AUC score, indicating its efficacy in distinguishing between sentiments.
+The trade-off in accuracy is acceptable given the importance of correctly identifying negative sentiments in this context.

+This project demonstrates the versatility of machine learning and deep learning techniques in sentiment analysis and underscores the significance of selecting appropriate evaluation metrics based on the specific characteristics of the dataset.